Ever wondered why people queue outside Apple stores like it’s a concert?

 Remember the “Get a Mac” campaign?

 Simple.
 Funny.
 Memorable.
-That’s Apple’s advertising strategy making tech feel human and relatable.
+That’s Apple’s advertising strategy, making tech feel human and relatable.
 Even today, their product videos focus on experience, not engineering jargon.

 Apple also uses scarcity brilliantly.
 Their product launches are major global events.
 People wait in lines.
 Tweets go viral.
 The hype builds itself.
-This is core to the marketing strategy of Apple build anticipation, then deliver excellence.
+This is core to the marketing strategy of Apple: build anticipation, then deliver excellence.

 Whether it’s a billboard or a YouTube ad, Apple creates desire.
-And that’s the secret to why their promotion never feels like selling it feels like storytelling.
+And that’s the secret to why their promotion never feels like selling, it feels like storytelling.

 Product Innovation and Design